 A study of animals in relation to their environment.
-The influence of environmental factors on body processes and their relationship to productive efficiency in intensive production systems are examined.
-Major topics include temperature regulation and body homeostasis, biological rhythms, photoperiodism, and environmental and hormonal interelationships.
+The influence of environmental factors a body processes and their relationship to productive efficiency in intensive production system are examined.
+Major topics include temperature regulation and body homeostasis, biological rhythms, photoperiodism, and environmental and hormonal interrelationships.

-AS340: Animal Behavior (A) Instructor: Prof. Tennessen
+AS340: Animal Behaviour (A) Instructor: Prof. Tennessen